morinlab/lymphopedia/CAD.md

 # CAD

 ## Overview
-Due to [minimal support](CAD#representative-mutation) in the original primary data, [low expression in BL](CAD#cad-expression) and very few mutations reported in subsequent studies, this gene is very unlikely to be relevant in BL.
+Due to [minimal support](CAD#representative-mutation) in the original primary data and very few mutations reported in subsequent studies, this gene is very unlikely to be relevant in BL.

 ## History